< /> < /> < /> < />

 How quitting smoking can improve erectile dysfunction

-Former and current smokers had significantly higher odds of ED when compared to participants who never smoked.
+Former and current smokers had significantly higher odds of ED when compared to participants who never smoked [8].

-A 2004 study assessed whether quitting smoking can improve ED and found “the severity of ED correlated significantly with the level of exposure to smoking.”
+A 2004 study assessed whether quitting smoking can improve ED and found that “the severity of ED correlated significantly with the level of exposure to smoking.”

 How long after quitting smoking does erectile dysfunction improve?